Algebraic Limits of Sandpiles: Monomorphisms and epimorphisms

-A particular corollary of this proposition (the proof of which is trivial) is that the direct limit of sandpile groups of rectangular domains with respect to our monomorphisms embeds to the inverse limit of extended sandpile groups which was studied in the previous section.
+\begin{prop} For two domains $\Gamma=\Omega^\circ\cap\mathbb{Z}^2$ and $\Gamma'=(\Omega')^\circ\cap\mathbb{Z}^2$ related by a grid folding $\Phi:\Omega'\rightarrow\Omega$ such that $\Omega\subset\Omega'$ and $\Phi$ restricted to $\Omega$ is the identity map, there is the following commutative diagram: \end{prop} A particular corollary of this proposition (the proof of which is trivial) is that the direct limit of sandpile groups of rectangular domains with respect to our monomorphisms embeds to the inverse limit of extended sandpile groups which was studied in the previous section.
 The main problem we put forward is to identify the image of this embedding.
 For instance, one may expect that it is a rational subtorus or a divisible group (a step in this direction was previously made in \cite{lang2022sandpile}, where it was shown that the limit contains elements of all finite orders).
 This expectation translates nicely in the dual language, i.e. that the inverse limit of (usual) sandpile groups of rectangular domains under the epimorphisms has no torsion.

 It is instructive to see what is the situtation in the one-dimensional case, which is as a general rule dramatically simpler.
 The extended sandpile group of an integer interval $(0,n)\cap\mathbb{Z}$ for $n\geq 3$ is a two-dimensional torus made of circle-valued arithmetic progressions, and the usual sandpile group is a cyclic group of order $n,$ corresponding to such progressions which take $0\in\mathbb{R}\slash\mathbb{Z}$ at $0$ and $n.$ The direct limit of this groups is $\mathbb{Q}/\mathbb{Z},$ a rational circle corresponding to periodic circle-valued arithmetic progressions with value $0$ at the origin, and the inverse limit under the epimorphisms is $\widehat{\mathbb{Z}}=\prod_{l}\mathbb{Z}_{l},$ a direct product of all additive groups of $l$-adic integers, which indeed has no torsion.